 ABOUT THE SITE ITSELF

-Another section includes details of local heroes, and heroines, who have been awarded gallantry medals.
+Gallantry Awards: This is self explanatory.
 Here I will be remembering the men and women of West Wales who performed great deeds of heroism, for which they were decorated.
-Some work has been carried out on this section, but research is still on-going.
+A lot of work has been carried out on the World War One section, but research is still on-going for the World War Two awards.

 The website is entirely self funded, and has been written and researched by myself alone.
 The costs of running the website are quite substantial, but despite my efforts, I have failed to get any form of funding through either local council grants, or from the National Lottery, as they will only sponsor organisations.
 As a result, any donations towards the cost of the website are most welcome, and will help to continue work on research and keeping the material online for public use.
 As another form of funding, as well as my two published books, I have also self published several local war memorial books, and have donation links to Paypal scattered throughout the site, all proceeds of which get ploughed back into the work.
 Please see below.